windsurfer99/ST_StreamLabs-Water-Flow/README.md

 #### Enter StreamLabs location name assigned to StreamLabs flow meter
 When the StreamLabs device is installed, you provided a name to be given to the location.
 This location name needs to be entered here so that it can be found.
 It is not case sensitive.
 #### IDE Logging Level.
 This is an optional value to control the level of logging in the IDE.
-Normally this can be unset unless debugging is desired.
+Normally this can be left alone unless extensive debugging is desired.

 ### Device Handler Installation
 As stated previously, the Device Handler will be automatically installed; you should not manually install it.
 If you remove the Service Manager, the Device Handler will be automatically removed also.
 After the Device Handler has been installed, the following options are available (Press the gear in the Handler to modify these):